schlezes/April-testables-meetup/README.md

 # April-testables-meetup
-Slide Presentation: Testables LA Meetup for April, 2020
+Slide Presentation: Testables LA Meetup for April, 2020.

+The purpose of this presentation is to share my experience with Cypress in testing a JavaScript application.

+In my opinion, Cypress was a good experience and the slide set will reflect that opinion.

 This is an html slide presentation for April, 2020 Meetup